Halla taps AI for personalized grocery and dish recommendations

 “Food is very psychological.
 Every dish breaks down into tremendously data-rich subcomponents, but then deciding which elements matter to a person selecting a dish or planning a home-cooked meal requires a logic particular to food,” Price said.
 “When you focus only on data science without psychology, you miss out on the most fundamentally valuable aspects of food decisioning.”

-Halla I/O adopts a software-as-a-service model — customers integrate its recommendation engine through an API, which can be accessed through a subscription.
-It’s piloting the service with four brick-and-mortar stores, including Green Zebra, a grocer in Portland, Oregon that uses it to drive in-store display decisions.
+Halla I/O adopts a software-as-a-service model — customers integrate its recommendation engine through an API that can be accessed through a subscription.
+The company is piloting its service with four brick-and-mortar stores, including Green Zebra, a grocer in Portland, Oregon that uses it to drive in-store display decisions.
 If a particular brand of jam started flying off the shelves, for example, Halla I/O’s system would recommend stocking bagels and bread on a nearby shelf.

 Other launch partners are tapping Halla’s contextual smarts to improve their in-app shopping experiences.
 Because Halla I/O retains anonymized purchase data, it can automatically remove items you’ve recently bought from its recommendations.
 And thanks to its database of epicurean knowledge, it’ll recognize when you’re shopping for a recipe and recommend relevant ingredients.